1Money-Co/1money-go-sdk/go.instructions.en.md

 - **ALL code, comments, documentation, variable names, function names, and any code-related text MUST be written in FULL ENGLISH**
 - **ALL responses to users MUST be in Chinese (中文)**
 - **Never mix Chinese in code, comments, or documentation**
+- **CRITICAL: After making any code changes, you MUST run `just check` to verify code quality, formatting, linting, and tests**

 This document is based on [Google Go Style Guide](https://google.github.io/styleguide/go/) to guide AI in writing Go code that meets Google standards.